VoltRipper

 Bottom line

-The Talaria Sting MX3 is the best-value entry into the light electric-dirt-bike class — a genuine, well-supported bike for about $3,099, and a 78-point Score that reflects exactly how much bike you get per dollar.
+The Talaria Sting MX3 is the best-value entry into the light electric-dirt-bike class — a genuine, well-supported bike for about $3,700, and a 87-point Score that reflects exactly how much bike you get per dollar.
 If it's your first e-dirt-bike or budget is the priority, it's a genuinely smart buy; move up to the R MX4 or a Sur-Ron only if you specifically want more power, range, or the largest aftermarket.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the bike record's source list, Talaria/dealer product data, and current retailer comparisons; real-world figures are clearly labeled estimates or third-party/dealer reality checks.